edlwang/FPSE-Boggle/README.md

 2. Build the program using `dune build`
 3. Run the program

-    1. Use `dune exec -- ./src/aplusproject.exe [--board-size BOARD-SIZE] [--num-players NUM-PLAYERS]` for the standalone program version.
+    1. Use `dune exec -- ./src/aplusproject.exe [--time-limit TIME-LIMIT] [--board-size BOARD-SIZE] [--num-players NUM-PLAYERS]` for the standalone game.
+    2. Use `dune exec -- ./src/aplusproject.exe [--solve BOARD]` to input a board as a string with no spaces and get all possible solutions.
+(The board in "Overview" would be represented as "itpermaysrehtubn")
-    2. For client server, run the server with `dune exec -- ./src/server.exe [--time-limit TIME] [--board-size BOARD-SIZE]` and run the client with `dune exec -- ./src/client.exe <name> http://localhost:8080`
+    3. For client server, run the server with `dune exec -- ./src/server.exe [--time-limit TIME] [--board-size BOARD-SIZE]` and run the client with `dune exec -- ./src/client.exe <name> http://localhost:8080`
-    3. For standalone and server executables, you can specify the turn time limit with --time-limit <num seconds> programs, additional flags can be found using `-h`
+    4. additional flags can be found using `-h` with the executable

 4. Test the program using `dune test` (NOTE: dictionary_tests is implemented but currently stalls all tests due to potential rate limiting issues.
 As a result, they are commented out for now)